Hans Kuhnert

 Hans Kuhnert (4 January 1901 – 29 July 1974) was a German actor, art director and production designer.
 Kuhnert began his career as an actor during the silent era.
-He played the lead alongside Olga Tschechowa in Violet.
+He played the lead alongside Olga Chekhova in Violet.
 From the mid-1930s Kuhnert switched to working on the visual design of film sets.
 He worked frequently at this into the 1960s.
 He was sometimes credited as Hanns H. Kuhnert.